-Step 6: Conduct an assessment of the teaching modules of oral health courses delivered at the allied health and dental therapist training institutions, as well as upgrade these modules Improve the quality of the oral health modules taught at the allied health and dental therapist training institutions nationwide DoH, Directorate of NCD, MOH, TEC, Ministry of Tertiary Higher Education 2030, Q2 500 000 approve coor to er approve high ake a systems proach to the ordination work ensure propriate rernance in her education Step 1: Embark on field visits to all allied health and dental training institutions nationwide To map out geographical distribution of all allied health and dental training institutions nationwide DoH, Directorate of NCD, MOH, TEC, Ministry of Tertiary Higher Education 2030, Q2 20 000 nigher education and training, including the establishment of dental therapy programmes across the public, private and NGO luding the ablishment of atal therapy grammes oss the public, vate and NGO Step 2: Establish networks and partnerships with the relevant and appropriate dental therapist training institutions nationwide.
-Collaborate and establish networks with all relevant oral health training institutions DoH, Directorate of NCD, MOH, TEC, Ministry of Tertiary Higher Education 2030, Q2 150 000 sect tors Step 3: Establish partnerships with the Tertiary Education Commission (TEC), and the Ministry of Tertiary Higher Education (MTHE) Collaborate and establish networks with TEC and MTHE with the purpose of upgrading the dental therapist training institutions nationwide DoH, Directorate of NCD, MOH, TEC, Ministry of Tertiary Higher Education 2030, Q3 50 000
+Step 6: Conduct an assessment of the teaching modules of oral health courses delivered at the allied health and dental therapist training institutions, as well as upgrade these modules Improve the quality of the oral health modules taught at the allied health and dental therapist training institutions nationwide DoH, Directorate of NCD, MOH, TEC, Ministry of Tertiary Higher Education 2030, Q2 500 000 ii.
+Take a systems approach to the coordination work to ensure appropriate governance in higher education Step 1: Embark on field visits to all allied health and dental training institutions nationwide To map out geographical distribution of all allied health and dental training institutions nationwide DoH, Directorate of NCD, MOH, TEC, Ministry of Tertiary Higher Education 2030, Q2 20 000 and training, including the establishment of dental therapy programmes across the public, private and NGO Step 2: Establish networks and partnerships with the relevant and appropriate dental therapist training institutions nationwide.
+Collaborate and establish networks with all relevant oral health training institutions DoH, Directorate of NCD, MOH, TEC, Ministry of Tertiary Higher Education 2030, Q2 150 000 sectors Step 3: Establish partnerships with the Tertiary Education Commission (TEC), and the Ministry of Tertiary Higher Education (MTHE) Collaborate and establish networks with TEC and MTHE with the purpose of upgrading the dental therapist training institutions nationwide DoH, Directorate of NCD, MOH, TEC, Ministry of Tertiary Higher Education 2030, Q3 50 000

 STEP 4: Conduct an evaluation of all the oral health modules used at the various allied health and dental therapist training institutions nationwide Assess all the oral health modules at all allied health and dental therapist training institutions nationwide DoH, Directorate of NCD, MOH, TEC, Ministry of Tertiary Higher Education 2030, Q3 300 000 Step 5: Unify the various oral health modules used in all allied health and dental therapist training institutions nationwide Design and present a national unified oral health modules to be use in all allied health and dental therapist training institutions nationwide A consultant hired by the DoH/Directorate of NCD/MOH 2030, Q3 500 000 iii.
-Train and develop the capacity of the existing and in- coming oral health workforce, prioritizing oral Step 1: Design a short oral disease prevention and control module that can be used in all allied health and dental therapist training institutions Design a short unified oral disease prevention and control course module to be used nationwide A consultant hired by the DoH/Directorate of NCD/MOH 2030 Q3 300 000 health promotion and prevention Step 2: Design short oral health courses of at least three months duration with special focus on oral disease prevention and control for staff currently employed at the DOH Design a capacity- building oral health course for in-service DOH personnel A consultant hired by the DoH/Directorate of NCD/MOH 2030, Q3 100 000
+Train and develop the capacity of existing and coming ora workforce, prioritizing oral disease prevention the and control module that can be used in all allied health and dental therapist training Design a short unified oral disease prevention and control course module to be used nationwide A consultant hired by the DoH/Directorate of NCD/MOH 2030 Q3 300 000 health pror otep 21 besign short or at Design a capacity- building oral health course for in-service DOH personnel A consultant hired by the DoH/Directorate of NCD/MOH 2030, Q3 100 000